Chargers and Power Banks

-Most recent flagship phones like the Huawei Mate20 Pro and the Samsung Galaxy S10 5G have been pushing for faster charging and the same goes for the Xiaomi Mi 9.
+More recent flagship phones like the Huawei Mate20 Pro and the Samsung Galaxy S10 5G have been pushing for faster charging and the same goes for the Xiaomi Mi 9.
 The Mi 9 still supports Qualcomm Quick Charge 4+ (QC4+) technology like the Xiaomi Mi 8 but is now shipped with a 27W based charger instead of the Xiaomi 18W QC 3.0 Charger that came with the Mi 8.
-But don't expect a QC4+ charger with the Mi 9, rather Xiaomi only keeps to a Qualcomm Quick Charge 3.0 charger for the phone.
-Meanwhile the Mi 9 now supports wireless charging up to 20W which is faster than 15W wireless charging by the Huawei Mate20 Pro and the standard 10W on most Qi enabled phones.
+Meanwhile for wireless charging the Mi 9 now supports up to 20W which is higher than the 15W wireless charging by the Huawei Mate20 Pro and much faster than the standard 10W on most Qi enabled phones.

-With Qualcomm Quick Charge 4+, the Mi 9 can charge its battery quickly using USB Power Delivery 3.0, PPS (Programmable Power Supply), and Qualcomm Quick Charge 3.0 technology over USB Type-C. Compared to the Mi 8, the Mi 9 has a newer and faster Qualcomm Snapdragon 855 chipset, Adreno 640 GPU and Android 9.0 OS.
+With Qualcomm Quick Charge 4+, the Mi 9 can charge its battery quickly using USB Power Delivery 3.0, PPS (Programmable Power Supply), and Qualcomm Quick Charge 3.0 technology over USB Type-C. Compared to the Mi 8, the Mi 9 has a newer and faster Qualcomm Snapdragon 855 chipset and Adreno 640 GPU.